4v3ngR/kwin-effects-glass/README.md

 2. Open the *Desktop Effects* page in *System Settings*.
 3. Disable any blur effects.
 4. Enable the *Glass* effect.

-For more detailed descriptions of some options, check out [this wiki page](https://github.com/taj-ny/kwin-effects-glass/wiki/Configuration).

 ### Window transparency
 The window needs to be translucent in order for the blur to be visible.
 This can be done in multiple ways: